 From time to time, we have selectively acquired or invested in businesses that complement or compete with our existing business, and will continue to do so in the future.
 We cannot assure you that we will be able to achieve the benefits we expected from such acquisitions or investments.
 Moreover, our strategy of acquiring or investing in a competing business could be adversely affected by uncertainties in the implementation and enforcement of the PRC Anti-Monopoly Law.
 Under the PRC Anti-Monopoly Law, companies undertaking acquisitions or investments in a business in China must notify MOFCOM in advance of any transaction where the parties' revenues in the China market exceed certain thresholds and the buyer would obtain control of, or decisive influence over, the target.
 There are numerous factors MOFCOM considers in determining "control" or "decisive influence," and, depending on certain criteria, MOFCOM may choose to conduct a substantive anti-monopoly review of the transaction.
-In light of the uncertainties relating to the interpretation, implementation and enforcement of the PRC Anti-Monopoly Law, there is no assurance that our past and future acquisitions or investments would not require a filing for merger review under the PRC Anti-Monopoly Law.
+In light of the uncertainties relating to the interpretation, implementation and enforcement of the PRC Anti-Monopoly Law.
 However, there have been limited cases of MOFCOM anti-monopoly review of filings involving companies with a variable interest entity structure similar to ours.
 If we are found to have violated the PRC Anti-Monopoly Law by not filing a notification of concentration and request for review, we could be subject to a maximum fine of RMB500,000, and the parts of the transaction causing the prohibited concentration could be ordered to be unwound.
 Such unwinding could affect our business and financial results, and harm our reputation.